UniversalDependencies/UD_Old_French-ALTM/README.md

 As part of [AUTOMATED project](https://www.unicaen.fr/projet_de_recherche/automated/) led by Professor Larrivée at the University of Caen (2023-2025), the text was reannotated with [BertForDeprel](https://github.com/kirianguiller/BertForDeprel) parser and manually corrected using bootstrapping methodology ([Peng et al 2022](https://hal.science/hal-03846834v1)) on [ArboratorGrew](https://arborator.grew.fr/#/) software.

-Annotation was conducted following the guidelines for Old French developed by the ([Profiterole project](https://github.com/UniversalDependencies/UD_Old_French-PROFITEROLE)).
+Annotation in syntactic functions was conducted following the guidelines for Old French developed by the ([Profiterole project](https://github.com/UniversalDependencies/UD_Old_French-PROFITEROLE)).

+Where morpological features are concerned, verbs and auxiliaries are annotated in verb forms (VerbForm): Inf (infinitive), Fin (conjugated) and Part (participle).
+Congujated forms are annotated in Person and Number.
+Pronouns are annotated in type (PronType: Dem for demonstrative, Ind for indefinite, Prs for personal and Rel for relative).
+Reflexive and possessive pronouns are also tagged (Reflexive=Yes and Poss=Yes).
+Determiners are annotated using PronType feature (Art for articles, Dem for demonstratives, Ind for indefinite).
+Possessive determiners have are annotated Poss=Yes.

 Wherever possible, lemmata used in the corpus are modern French or lemmata of the ([Dictionnaire du Moyen Français](http://zeus.atilf.fr/dmf/)).

 Please note that Old_French-ALTM treebank is still under development and new material will be added to the collection in future UD releases.
 Please do not hesitate to contact us is you have any questions, suggestions or comments.